Sydney-Informatics-Hub/RStudio_github_versioncontrol/notebooks/On_the_day_create_a_test_repo.md

 Push the changes to github `git push`.

+### **Confirm the local change propagated to the GitHub remote**
+Go back to the browser.
+I assume we’re still viewing your new GitHub repo.

+**Refresh**

+You should see the new "I am adding a line in my local copy"  in the README.

 The local changes should now be reflected into the `README.md` file on the github repo.
 Please check them.

+> Note that if `git push` asks for your GitHub username and password, you should use your `Personal Access Token` as the password, not your GitHub password.